• Home

 Liability insurance can be taken out for singles and families.

-In a single tariff, the insurance cover only extends to the policyholder.
-In family tariffs, family members, unmarried partners, and all other people living together in the same household can be insured.
+Family tariffs are a household insurance, which covers family members, unmarried partners, and other people living together in the same household.
 Depending on the insurer and tariff, joint liability insurance is sometimes also possible if the insured persons do not live in the same household.
-All policyholders should be listed by name in the insurance contract.

-Liability insurance cover also includes people, who are employed by the policyholder on a private basis, for example as domestic staff, gardeners, or au pairs.
-If they cause damage to third parties in the course of their work, private liability insurance also covers this.
+Liability insurance also covers people employed by the policyholder on a private basis, such as domestic staff, gardeners, or au pairs, if they cause damage to third parties in the course of their work.

 Private liability insurance Germany abroad

 If you have taken out a private liability policy, you are covered against claims for damages not only in Germany but also abroad.
-Personal liability insurance offers worldwide coverage.
-In Europe, it is unlimited, but outside Europe there are often limits between 1 up to 5 years.
+Personal liability insurance offers worldwide coverage, ensuring you are protected, regardless where you are.
+In Europe, it is unlimited, but outside Europe, there are often limits between 1 and 5 years.
+This global insurance coverage prepares you for any situation, providing you with security.

 Passive legal protection

-Private liability insurance provides you with passive legal protection in the event of a claim.
+Private liability insurance provides passive legal protection in the event of a claim.
 The insurer checks whether the injured party’s claims are justified and defends against unjustified claims.
+The insurance company pays then the legal fees.

-The following rules therefore apply to the settlement of claims:
+The following rules apply to the settlement of claims:

-• In the event of property damages, the repair costs are reimbursed.
-In addition, the insurance pays a surcharge for the reduction in value of the item.
+• In the event of property damage, the repair costs are reimbursed.
+In addition, the insurance pays a surcharge for the reduced value of the item.

 • In the event of total loss, the insurance will reimburse the current value of the insured item.
 This is the replacement value of the item, considering wear and tear and age.